AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

- find . -type -f -size +10M -size -100M  # find all files of size more than 10M and less than 100M find ~ ! -user $USER | xargs ls -ld # find everything that does not belong to you find . -type d -exec chmod g+rwx {} \;   # open all directories to group members find path/dir -type f -mtime +7 -exec rm {} \;  # find and remove all files older than 7 days
+ find . -type -f -size +10M -size -100M  # find all files of size more than 10M and less than 100M find ~ ! -user $USER | xargs ls -ld # find everything that does not belong to you find . -type d -exec chmod g+rwx {} \;   # open all directories to group members find /usr/{bin,sbin} -perm /u=s  # find all s-bitted binaries find path/dir -type f -mtime +7 -exec rm {} \;  # find and remove all files older than 7 days

 More options: by modification/accessing time, by ownership, by access type, joint conditions, case-insensitive, that do not match, etc [#]_ [#]_

 **find on Triton**  On Triton's WRKDIR it is ``lfs find``.
 This uses a raw lustre connection to make it more efficient than accessing every file.
+Has somewhat limited abilities as comparing to GNU find.
+For details ``man lfs`` on Triton.

 **Fast find -- locate**  Another utility that you may find useful ``locate <pattern>``, but on workstations only.
 This creates a cached database of all files, and